Zona incerta: Connections

+In mice, connections to the cerebral cortex reach a peak around two weeks after birth, with some of them retracting reducing the density of its connections to that adults.

 Function

-Visceral survival activities.
+Visceral survival activities

 Zona incerta controls such activities as water and food intake, sexuality and cardiovascular activity.
 This control is related to its effects upon the nearby posterior hypothalamus with which it shares similar connections and neurochemically defined cell types.
-Besides, activation of GABA neurons in rostral zona incerta evokes binge eating behavior with a preference to sweet and high-fat food.
+Activation of GABA neurons in rostral zona incerta evokes binge eating behavior with a preference to sweet and high-fat food.
 The inhibitory projection from zona incerta to paraventricular thalamus contributes to binge-like eating produced by zona incerta GABA neuron activation.

 Zona incerta has also been found to modulate both innate and learned defensive behaviors through its projections to the excitatory neurons of the dorsolateral and ventrolateral compartments of the periaqueductal gray.
 Activation of the GABAergic neurons in the rostral zona incerta reduces sound-induced innate flight response and conditioned freezing response.
+Somatostatin-expressing neurons coordinate the positive effects of a preweening infant's relationship with its mother damping its behavioral distress (crying) after separation upon reunion, a phenomenon contrary to their role in increasing anxiety in adults.

 The zona incerta receives pain input through the spinothalamic tract and this has been shown to control the activity of the pain transmission pathway in the posterior thalamus.

 Electrical or chemical stimulation of the zona incerta creates limbic-related movements, such as those associated with defense orientation and copulation.

-Sensory-motor activities.
+Sensory-motor activities

 At rest sensory input to the higher sensory areas of the cerebral cortex is gated through the thalamus.
 It has moreover been proposed that the zona incerta provides a top-down disinhibitory mechanism of this gating when there is sensory-motor activity such as the tactile use of whiskers.

 This has also been linked to sensory gating changes between sleep and waking.
 In this occurs a zona incerta mediated inhibition of thalamic nuclei such the somatosensory posterior medial thalamus.
 This is most strong when cholinergic input to the zona incerta is reduced as during slow-wave sleep and during anesthesia.
 The consequence of this has been explained upon information processing: As a result, posterior medial thalamus neurons fail to respond to ascending sensory inputs, and function primarily in "higher-order" mode, concerned with relaying trans-cortical information.
 By contrast, increased cholinergic activity during wakefulness and enhanced vigilance suppresses zona incerta -mediated inhibition, thereby ungating posterior thalamus responses to ascending inputs.

 The zona incerta projects to the superior colliculus and these link to the initiation of orientating eye and head movements.
 In monkeys for example neuronal activity in the zona incerta "pauses" before the start of a saccade and resumes at the end of a saccade.